Report a Safety Concern

 - Discard contaminated disposable pipettes in an appropriate sharps container.
-Contact the campus Hazardous Materials Officer for more information on the disposal of pipettes or sharps.
+Contact the campus Chemical Hygiene and Hazardous Materials Officer for more information on the disposal of pipettes or sharps.

 - Pans or sharps containers for contaminated pipettes should be placed inside the biosafety cabinet, if possible.

 Syringes and Needles Syringes and hypodermic needles are dangerous instruments.
 The use of needles and syringes should be restricted to procedures for which there is no alternative.
 Blunt cannulas should be used as alternatives to needles wherever possible (i.e., procedures such as oral or intranasal animal inoculations).
 Needles and syringes should never be used as a substitute for pipettes.
 When needles and syringes must be used, the following procedures are recommended:

 - Use disposable needle-locking syringe units whenever possible.